 - Type 2 diabetes

-A well-planned, plant-based diet is therefore highly likely to minimize the risk of these diseases and increase life expectancy.
-However, it is also the often more health-conscious lifestyle of vegan or vegetarian people that contributes to this.
+Thus, a well-planned, plant-based diet is highly likely to minimize the risk for these diseases and reduce the Increase life expectancy.
+But it is also the often more health-conscious lifestyle of vegan or vegetarian people that contributes to this.

 Potentially Critical Nutrients in Vegan Diet

 In principle, a well-planned change in diet is not likely to result in any nutrient deficiencies that could endanger health.
 Nevertheless, according to Position paper of the DGE certain potentially critical nutrients that vegans should keep a special eye on when making the switch, as healthy as the plant-based diet can be: